streamr-dev/lnem/README.md

 sudo apt-get install netperf
 ```

-Create a network namespace for the netperf server with download bandwidth limit of 1000 kbit/s, upload bandwidth limit of 2000 kbit/s, and latency of 10 ms.
+Create a network namespace for the netperf server with download bandwidth limit of 1000 kbit/s, upload bandwidth limit of 2000 kbit/s, and RTT latency
+of 10 ms between the namespace and the host machine.

 ```
 sudo lnem-up --download 1000 --upload 2000 --latency 10 --num 1